All Conditions & Treatments

 Which risk factors for osteoporosis can I change?

-For people with RA, the main treatment approach emphasizes controlling inflammation and preventing joint damage.
+For people with rheumatoid arthritis, the main treatment approach emphasizes controlling inflammation and preventing joint damage.
 There are other things you can do to reduce your risk of developing osteoporosis.
 These include:

 Lifestyle choices